 Obtaining the judgment and finding out where the debtor has assets is probably the most difficult and expensive part of debt collection.

-In order to garnish a bank account of a debtor, there are several notices and other forms you need to serve on both the debtor and the bank.
+To garnish a bank account of a debtor, there are several notices and other forms you need to serve on both the debtor and the bank.

 The Garnishment Summons and Disclosure Form